 This pilot project contributes to a need for women-specific prosthetics research.
 Appropriate prosthetic prescriptions for women that optimize gait can help avoid chronic conditions, while greater variety in choice of footwear can improve quality of life after a lower limb amputation.
 This pilot study begins to address the critical need to advance rehabilitation practice for women with limb loss by generating data that will support future clinical studies.

 Quinlan J, Carnahan K, Stine R, Kent J, Yohay J, Hansen A, Russell Esposito E, Major M (2020) Biomechanics of Women with Transtibial Limb Loss Walking with Heel Height Adjustable Feet. virtual 44th Meeting of the American Society of Biomechanics, August 4-7.

 Women’s Specific Footwear with Prosthetic Feet (2020) DOD – Congressionally Directed Medical Research Programs, June 2, 2020 issue.

 3rd Annual Celebration of Sex Inclusive Science

-Dr. Major's research award will be announced at the Women's Health Research Institute symposium, Considering the Role of Sex and Gender in Biomedical Research, on January 25, 2019.
+Dr. Major's Shaw Family Pioneer Award was announced at the Women's Health Research Institute symposium, Considering the Role of Sex and Gender in Biomedical Research, on January 25, 2019.